-It's pretty simple.
-Don't go off the beaten path.
+It’s pretty simple.
+Don’t go off the beaten path.
 Site owners get their heads turned by themes, builders, and whiz-bang plugins.
-Many times they gravitate to free when the premium would guarantee future updates and support.
+They often gravitate to free when the premium would guarantee future updates and support.

 I get that.
 Budgets are essential, and there is a lot of neat stuff out there.
 However, sometimes free costs more than it’s worth.
 Then, adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.